Your data science expertise is so profound that people often say you could predict rainfall in a desert.

 But when you have to present yourself to potential employers?
 That’s less up your alley.

-While you know you need a strong resume that showcases all of your data manipulation, analysis and interpretation skills, you may need some guidance on how to do this well so you get the interview.
-Well, you’ve come to the right place.
+While you know that a strong resume will help showcase your skills, you may want some guidance on how to write one.
+Well, you’ve found a helping hand.
 Soon you’ll know how to craft a resume that outshines the competition and gets you callbacks.

 This guide will show you: